 Reykjavík City Museum

-Reykjavík City Museum gives travellers the opportunity to experience the history of Reykjavík in a fun and engaging way.
-The museum, which is comprised of five separate sites, aims to preserve Reykjavík’s cultural heritage, dating back to the days of the Settlement in the late 9th century.
-Four of the museums are within convenient walking distance of downtown Reykjavík, while the Árbær Open Air Museum is only a 15-minute drive from the city centre, and the ferry to Viðey Island leaves from the Old Harbour in downtown Reykjavík.
+Reykjavík City Museum gives travelers the opportunity to experience the history of Reykjavík in a fun and engaging way.
+The museum, which is comprised of five separate sites, aims to preserve Reykjavík’s cultural heritage, which dates back to the days of settlement in the late 9th century.
+Four of the museums are conveniently within walking distance of downtown Reykjavík, while the Árbær Open Air Museum is only a 15-minute drive from the city center, and the ferry to Viðey Island leaves from the Old Harbor in downtown Reykjavík.

 The Settlement Exhibition & Settlement Sagas

 The Settlement Exhibition is authentic as it gets as it was built around the actual ruins of a Viking Age longhouse that has been preserved.
 The exhibition gives guests a look into the life of the first people that called the Reykjavík area home and the ways in which they adapted to their new life.
 Meanwhile, the second part of the museum is focused on the Settlement Sagas, and history and literary buffs will not want to miss this.
 Settlement Sagas comprise some of the nation’s most renowned documents, many of them written in the 12th century but relating events that go back to late 9th century.
 This is one of only three places in Iceland where you can see ancient Icelandic manuscripts.
 The exhibition is suitable for all ages and includes an activity center for children.